 - I had a teleconference with the Mayor of Narrandera Shire and Treasurer of REROC. - Council extended prayers and support to the Mayor, Councillors, General Manager, Staff and Citizens of Tenterfield Shire on their recent horrific bushfires.

-It is recommended that the Mayors report is noted.
+It was resolved that the Mayor's report is noted.

 Report by Mayor Rick Firman OAM